isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 # Publishing files{#publishing-files}

 You publish your assets to Dynamic Media Image Servers.
 You can publish assets on a one-time basis or arrange for Dynamic Media Classic to publish assets on a recurring schedule.
 After your assets are published, they are available to you for delivery.
-You can copy the URL calls from the Scene7 Publishing System and add them to your website or application.
+You can copy the URL calls from Dynamic Media Classic and add them to your website or application.

-Scene7 Publishing System now supports the delivery of all images and video over HTTP/2.
+Dynamic Media Classic now supports the delivery of all images and video over HTTP/2.
 That is, a published URL or embed code for the image or video is available to be integrated with any application that accepts a hosted asset.
 That published asset is then delivered by way of HTTP/2 protocol.
 This method of delivery improves the way browsers and servers communicate, allowing for better response and load times of all your Dynamic Media Classic assets.
 See [HTTP2 Delivery of Content FAQ](https://docs.adobe.com/content/docs/en/aem/6-2/administer/integration/marketing-cloud/scene7/http2faq.html).

 ## Publish After Uploading {#publish-after-uploading}